Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - Some referees deem this as unsporting behavior.
 It's not wrong as a retaliation foul would be common after showboating like that.
 Personally, I would allow the play to continue.

 Legally kicking the ball far away outside the field while the ball is in play for no tactical reason other than to waste time.
-- For lower levels of football where the number of balls are limited and the main purpose is to have fun, I would show a yellow card or unsporting behavior.
+- For lower levels of football where the number of balls are limited and the main purpose is to have fun, I would show a yellow card for unsporting behavior.

 Ending the game on a corner kick during a close game.
 - If time is up and the ball is not about to enter the goal and their is no promising attack in a close game, there is no need to play through an a corner.
 Not everyone would agree.